originlab/originpro/README.md

 This repo contains the released version of python source files for online documentation generating purpose, along with scripts to generate the docs, and GitHub actions to publish them.

+Please note that this repository is **not** monitored by our tech support colleges or core developers.
+For discussions please use our forum (https://my.originlab.com/forum/).
+For issues or urgent requests please use either the "Submit a Support Ticket" button or the online chat option over our official website: https://www.originlab.com/index.aspx?go=COMPANY/ContactUS.

 # Steps to build and test locally